pendo-io/pendo-mobile-sdk/android/pnddocs/xamarin_maui-android.md

    This code ends the previous mobile session (if applicable), starts a new mobile session and retrieves all guides based on the provided information.

 >[!TIP]
->Passing `null` or `""` as the visitorId generates <a href="https://help.pendo.io/resources/support-library/analytics/anonymous-visitors.html" target="_blank">anonymous visitor id</a>.
+>To begin a session for an  <a href="https://help.pendo.io/resources/support-library/analytics/anonymous-visitors.html" target="_blank">anonymous visitor</a>, pass ```null``` or an empty string ```""``` as the visitor id.
+You can call the `startSession` API more than once and transition from an anonymous session to an identified session (or even switch between multiple identified sessions).

 ## Step 3.
 Mobile device connectivity for tagging and testing

 >[!NOTE]
->The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details Section.
+>The `Scheme ID` can be found in your Pendo Subscription Settings in App Details.

-This step allows page <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">tagging.</a>
+This step enables page <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">tagging.</a>
 and <a href="https://support.pendo.io/hc/en-us/articles/360033487792-Creating-a-Mobile-Guide#test-guide-on-device-0-6" target="_blank">guide</a> testing capabilities.

 Add the following **activity** to the application **AndroidManifest.xml** in the **<Application>** tag: